Ultrahigh-dimensional Robust and Efficient Sparse Regression using Non-Concave Penalized Density Power Divergence: Model formulation

 4. If $\left| L_n^\alpha \left(\hat \bfbeta^{(k+1)}, \hat \sigma^{(k+1)} \right) - L_n^\alpha \left(\hat \bfbeta^{(k)}, \hat \sigma^{(k)} \right) \right| < \epsilon$

 Stop.

 Else set $k \leftarrow k+1$, go to step 2. \end{Algorithm}

-Each of the updation steps 2 and 3 above causes the objective function to go down.
-This is because each iteration inside the CCCP algorithm decreases the objective function \citep{KimChoiOh08}, and $\hat \sigma$ is updated using gradient descent.
-Thus
+\paragraph*{Convergence} Note that Algorithm~\ref{algo:dpdncv-algo} above is a Majorization-Minimization (MM) algorithm.
+This is because the CCCP algorithm solves a tight convex upper bound of the objective function in (\ref{eqn:subProblemBetaStep}) \citep{KimChoiOh08}, and minimizing $L_n^\alpha (\hat \bfbeta, \sigma)$ obtains the global minimum with respect to $\sigma$.
+Consequently, Algorithm~\ref{algo:dpdncv-algo} possesses the descent property, i.e. each full iteration decreases the objective function:

-Hence Algorithm~\ref{algo:dpdncv-algo} eventually converges to a stationary point that depends on $n$.
-Since our procedure is based on a first-order approximation of the original objective function, this sequence of stationary points converges to the true value of $\bftheta = (\bfbeta,\sigma)$ \citep{LohWainwright15}.
+The properties of MM-algorithms ensure that Algorithm~\ref{algo:dpdncv-algo} eventually converges to a stationary point \citep{Wu83}.
+However the overall objective function being solved is biconvex (with $\bfbeta$ and $\sigma$ as blocks) and not convex, so convergence to a global minimum is not guaranteed.
+At this point, accurate enough starting values for the block parameters are important in ensuring convergence to true global parameters \citep{Kawashima17,Lange16Book}.
+To this end, we take solutions obtained by one of the following methods of high-dimensional robust regression- RLARS, sLTS or random sample consensus (RANSAC), as starting points.
+For a detailed analysis of the theoretical details of the algorithm additional technicalities will be involved, possibly in the lines of \citep{LohWainwright17,LohWainwright15}, which we shall consider in future work.

-The performance of Algorithm~\ref{algo:dpdncv-algo} depends on choice of initial values, and the tuning parameter $\lambda$.
-We take solutions obtained by one of the following methods of high-dimensional robust regression- RLARS, sLTS or random sample consensus (RANSAC), as starting points.
-To choose $\lambda$, we use the High-dimensional Bayesian Information Criterion (HBIC) \citep{KimKwonChoi12,WangKimLi13} which has demonstrably better performance compared to standard BIC in the case of NP dimensionality- $p \rightarrow \infty, \log p/n \rightarrow 0$ \citep{FanTang13}.
+\paragraph*{Choice of $\lambda$} To choose the regularization tuning parameter $\lambda$, we use the High-dimensional Bayesian Information Criterion (HBIC) \citep{WangKimLi13,KimKwonChoi12} which has demonstrably better performance compared to standard BIC under NP dimensionality with $\log p/n \rightarrow 0$ as $p \rightarrow \infty$ \citep{FanTang13}.
 We define a robust version of the HBIC:

 and select the optimal tuning parameter $\lambda^*$ that minimizes the HBIC over a pre-determined set of values $\Lambda_n$: $\lambda^* = \argmin_{\lambda \in \Lambda_n} \text{HBIC} (\lambda)$.